open-telemetry/opentelemetry-collector-contrib/receiver/nsxreceiver/README.md

-# MongoDB Receiver
+# NSX-T Receiver

 This receiver fetches metrics important to run virtual networking using NSX-T. The receiver ingests metrics via the [NSX Rest API](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/nsx_64_api.pdf).
-As for logs, it wraps the [syslogreceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/syslogreceiver) which can be used to ingest NSX forwarded logs.
+As for logs, it is encouraged to use the [syslogreceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/syslogreceiver) which can be used to ingest NSX forwarded logs.
+Please see [Logging-Configuration](#logging-configuration) for more information.

-Supported pipeline types: `metrics` and `logs`
+Supported pipeline types: `metrics`

 > :construction: This receiver is in **BETA**.
 Configuration fields and metric data model are subject to change.